Abdulbari ath-Thubaity: At Prophet's Mosque

 He was appointed as the Imam and Khatib of the Prophet’s Mosque in Medina in 1994.
-He regularly led the Tarawih prayers until 2007, when he stepped down due to health reasons.
-Since then, during the month of Ramadan, he is typically scheduled to lead the Maghrib prayers throughout the month, unless health conditions prevent him from doing so.
+He regularly led the Tarawih prayers until 2007, when he stepped down due to health reasons (thyroid cancer).
+Since then, during the month of Ramadan, he is typically scheduled to lead the Fajar and Maghrib prayers throughout the month, unless health conditions prevent him from doing so.